 I didn’t think I deserved any better.

 That last statement is key.
-Let it sink in.
-Ask yourself if you feel the same way.
+Let it sink in and ask yourself if you feel the same.
 Remind yourself there’s something between “expecting the world” (a.k.a.
 Prince Charming) and believing you’re not worthy of anything except what comes your way.